CMYK vs PMS vs RGB

-Pretty much all magazine, catalogue printing and brochures are produced using the process described below.
+Pretty much all magazines, catalogues and brochures are produced using the CMYK process.

-CYMK is cost effective because only four ink colours are required and mixed according to each project’s colour requirements.
-CYMK lends itself to small and large print projects as well as managing multiple print projects on one printing press.
-However, replicating the exact colour hue again and again can be trickier as colours are not standardised across all printing presses so colours can vary slightly.
+This 4-colour process also lends itself to small and large print projects as well as managing multiple print projects on one printing press.
+There can be issues with replicating the exact colour hue again.
+This is because colours are not standardised across all printing presses which means colours can vary slightly.

 PMS: Pantone Matching System

-RGB are red green and blue which is used on computer screens but is not used in printing.
-However, RGB can be converted to CMYK but not to Pantone.
-Due to the difference in the way colours are constructed in RGB and CMYK, any conversion is likely to result in colour changes.
-Never use RGB images in print ready artwork.
+RGB is very simply red, green and blue which is used on computer screens but not used in printing.
+Although RGB can be converted to CMYK, it cannot convert to Pantone.
+And due to the difference in the way colours are constructed in RGB and CMYK, any conversion is likely to result in colour changes.
+For thie reason never create print ready artwork using RGB images.

-So in summary, CMYK is good for any size of print projects and when accurate colour matching isn’t a priority, Pantone colours are best for larger print projects when colour consistency is critical.
+In summary, CMYK is good for any size of print projects and when accurate colour matching isn’t a priority.
+Pantone colours are best for larger print projects when colour consistency is critical.
+Never use RGB!

-This guide is a ‘rule of thumb’ so please contact us on 01323 419701 to discuss your project requirements or email email@example.com and we can advise you on what options will provide the quality and pricing you require.
+We’ve put this guide together as a ‘rule of thumb’, but it’s always best to have a chat with us!
+So call us on 01323 419701 to discuss your project requirements or email email@example.com and we can advise you on what options will provide the quality and pricing you require.